Up to 60% off sofas & mattresses — limited‑time deals.

 Pro tips for BIGSYY

-• Treat deep seats like a posture system: add a lumbar pillow before your back complains.
+• Treat deep seats like a posture system and add a lumbar pillow before your back starts working too hard.

-• If you run hot, rotate a breathable throw between you and chenille during long sessions.
+• If you run hot, put a breathable throw between you and chenille during long sessions.

-• Use the movable ottoman as a footrest first, then as a chaise extension when you need full stretch-out length.
+• Use the movable ottoman as a footrest first, then extend it only when you want full lounge length.

-• Keep a lint brush near corduroy upholstery if you have pets or wear dark knits often.
+• Keep a lint brush near corduroy if you have pets or wear dark knits often.

-• For sleepers, practice the conversion once in daylight so guest-night setup is frictionless.
+• For sleeper models, practice the conversion once in daylight so guest-night setup is easy.

-• For compact convertibles, set one backrest angle for work and one for TV to reduce daily fiddling.
+• On the 52-inch convertible, pick one backrest angle for work and one for TV so you are not readjusting constantly.

 FAQs